KubeHero docs

 • Storage: ClickHouse for time-series, PostgreSQL for metadata (users, orgs, policies, audit log).

-• Transport: mTLS end-to-end on Cloud.
-Self-hosted uses cert-manager with the customer's own CA.
+• Transport: mTLS end-to-end, via cert-manager with your own CA.

 The three CRDs